 Lactose, eggs, peanuts, fish, wheat, shellfish, tree nuts, and soy can all trigger an immunoglobulin E (IgE) allergic responses .

-Quercetin is a potent suppressor of IgE allergic responses and may be used as an alternative remedy for IgE-mediated food allergies.
-It reduced allergies and balanced the immune response in several cellular and animal studies [73, 74].
+Quercetin reduced allergies and balanced the immune response in cellular and animal studies [75, 76].

 Mast cells are activated during an allergic response or in people with mast cell activation syndrome.
 Overactive mast cells promote inflammation by releasing molecules such as histamine, leukotrienes, cytokines, and other harmful products.
-Quercetin blocks human mast cell activation [6+].
+Quercetin blocks mast cell activation in cells [8+].

-Some people with allergic hay fever have an over-expression of the histamine H1 receptor (H1R) gene.
-The more this gene is expressed, the allergic symptoms become severe.
-Quercetin reduces the expression of this gene .
+Some people with hay fever have an over-expression of the histamine H1 receptor (H1R) gene.
+Increased expression of this gene has been linked with more severe allergic symptoms.
+Quercetin may reduce the expression of this gene .

 Quercetin given before toxic amounts of alcohol protected the liver of rats against oxidative stress.
 It neutralized harmful products of fat breakdown and increased the production of the master antioxidant Glutathione .

 Quercetin protected the liver, limited damage and oxidative stress in rats exposed to toxins (aflatoxin) .

 Acetaminophen can cause serious liver damage in high doses, and overdoses in humans are not rare.
 Quercetin can reduce liver damage from acetaminophen by neutralizing free radicals.
 It protected both the kidneys and liver in rats and improved mitochondria health .

 In rats with liver damage, Quercetin improved liver health, decreased liver scarring, oxidative stress and DNA damage .